Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Details of Theoretical Analysis

 \subsection{Normal Approximation}

-The approximation of updating parameters to sampling from a normal distribution is based on the fact that batch-wise updates introduce variability in the gradient of the loss function.
-As the batch size $S$ increases, the gradient noise converges to a normal distribution according to a central limit theorem.
-The central limit theorem is applied under the assumption that a stochastic gradient is the sum of independent and uniform sampled $S$, which is illustrated below:
+The approximation relating parameter updates to sampling from a normal distribution arises from the inherent stochasticity introduced by mini-batch updates in estimating the gradient of the loss function.
+According to the Central Limit Theorem (CLT), this gradient approaches a normal distribution as the batch size $S$ increases.
+The application of the CLT relies on the assumption that the stochastic gradient is the summation of independent and uniformly sampled $S$.
+This leads to the following convergence in distribution for the gradient noise:

-We also assume that the variance of this gradient noise is approximated by the constant matrix $\mathbf{C}=\mathbf{B}\mathbf{B}^T$, where $\mathbf{C}$ is factorized into $\mathbf{B}\mathbf{B}^T$.
-Including these assumptions, If the four assumptions detailed in the research \cite{stephan2017stochastic} are met, then the update of $\phi$ corresponds to sampling from the stationary distribution of an Ornstein-Uhlenbeck process as \cite{stephan2017stochastic} shows, where: